-Last updated: 17 September 2020 at 4.16pm
+Last updated: 19 November 2020 at 6.45pm

-Western Australians must continue to keep up physical distancing where possible and good personal hygiene to better protect themselves and the general health of our community.
+Western Australians must continue to keep up physical distancing where possible and use good personal hygiene to better protect themselves and the general health of our community.

 For more information on Phase 4 easing of restrictions and what they mean for community and business, please read our frequently asked questions.

 For more information about the Phase 4 exemptions for seated performances, please read our Phase 4 exemption – Easing restrictions for seated performances - frequently asked questions.

 WA remains in a State of Emergency, and various restrictions are enforceable by fines of up to $50,000 for individuals and $250,000 for businesses.
 Police officers also have the power to issue $1000 on-the-spot fines.